Networks-it-uc3m/FISHY-Sandbox-development/README.md

 IT-1 will provide a reference implementation of the sandbox using K8s: each domain will be provided as a k8s cluster that will support the deploynment of FISHY components and VNFs.
 And each k8s cluster will be packaged into a virtual machine (the sandox will be provided as a set of three interconnected virtual machines).
 Still, the sandbox design is flexible to accommodate different virtual infrastructure management solutions, e.g., OpenStack.
 A NED implementation will be also made available for OpenStack deployments.

-Click [here](https://github.com/Networks-it-uc3m/FISHY-Sandbox-development/tree/main/Guides)to access the installation guide!
+**Click [here](https://github.com/Networks-it-uc3m/FISHY-Sandbox-development/tree/main/Guides) to access the installation guide!